dmd-program/dmd-100/projects/open_design/define-product-pitch.md

 5. The Pitch
    1. I will design a(n) **\(toy name\)** for **\(target user\).** The key changes include **(list key changes)**.
       * An example pitch might be, **"I will design a finger puppet game for older children.
 Key changes to finger puppets include a way to allow a child to alter the face of the puppet and the incorporation of game rules that foster conversational skills."**
       * Note: This pitch will guide the direction for the rest of the project.
-This is not a speculative project, you will be creating this object and producing instructions for others.
+This is not a speculative project, you will be creating this object and producing instructions for others to follow.

 ## Instructions

 1. Choose an existing toy that interests you.
 2. Write a profile for this toy in the product pitch document.
-3. **Consider how you will change the toy to suit the requirements of the Open Kit Project brief.** Write a pitch and include a description of the attributes you will modify.
-Examples include:
+3. Consider how you will change the toy to suit the requirements of the Open Kit Project brief.
+If the existing toy is modular in nature, how will you alter it or use it in novel ways to make it your own?
+If the existing toy is not modular in nature, what aspects of it can become modular?
+Your user should be able to make three different objects from the same set of parts. **Write a pitch and include a description of the attributes you will modify.** Examples include:
    1. Target audience (from child to adult for instance)
    2. Materials, fasteners
    3. Aesthetics
    4. Operation, assembly, use, or purpose
-4. Mention how the kit will enable the user to create three different objects.
+   5. Added variants or unconventional uses for an existing system.

 ## Post work to the Studio

-1. Upload the pitch document.
+1. Export and upload the pitch document in `.pdf` format.